- Home

 Notice

-About prevention of influenza
+#HygienePrevention of influenza

-1. Let's get a vaccination before the flu season.
+- Get vaccinated before the flu season.

-4. Keep the room humidity at 50-60%.
+- Keep the indoor humidity at 50-60%.

-5. Avoid crowds and going out to downtown areas, and wear a mask when you go out.
+- Avoid crowds and going out to downtown areas, and wear a mask when you go out.

 ※Gargle and hand washing are effective not only for influenza.

-※Disinfectants are installed in each building of the university, so please use it.
+※The disinfectant solution is installed in each building in the university, so please use it.

-If you have the flu
+If you get the flu

-1. Replenish enough water (tea, juice, soup, etc.)
+- Provide enough water (tea, juice, soup, etc.)

 Cough etiquette